Madison Heights man arrested after police chase

 McDonald was taken into custody and was transported to the Blue Ridge Jail, where he is being held without bond.

-Altavista PD was assisted in the pursuit by the Virginia State Police and the Campbell County Sheriff’s Department.
+The Altavista Police Department was assisted in the pursuit by the Virginia State Police and the Campbell County Sheriff’s Department.

 — Ray Jarvis